All Episodes

 I don't think we're in a position to restore full diplomatic relations and have everything reopened just yet because I believe President Putin owes us some answers on many things, not just Bounty Gate or Russia Gate or the election infrastructure, but most recently the colonial pipeline attack.

-And also North Stream Team 2.
+And also Nord Stream 2.

 Thank you.

-That I think is something that no one's talking about and is one of the biggest national security threats that has happened under President Biden's watch.
+That, I think, is something that no one's talking about and is one of the biggest national security threats that has happened under President Biden's watch.

 So I would say Russia, China, Russia, China, China, Russia, China, Russia.